prebid/prebid.github.io/prebid-server/pbs-modules/ortb2-blocking.md

 ```

 ### Enable for Spring Boot

-In order to allow the module to be picked up by Prebid Server, a Spring Boot configuration property `hooks.ortb2-blocking.enabled` must be set to `true`.
+In order to allow the module to be picked up by PBS-Java, a Spring Boot configuration property `hooks.ortb2-blocking.enabled` must be set to `true`.

 Here's an example of how your PBS configuration YAML should look like:
 ```YAML